 - The increase in customer demand caused further erosion in quality control, prompting unmanageable blows to profitability and reputation.

-BISTel implemented Altibase in hybrid mode in 2006.
-Altibase captured defective data in real time and alerted BISTel’s quality control personnel to take immediate action at the time of occurrence.
-The deployment took only three months: two months for application development and one month for performance tuning.
+BISTel implemented Altibase in 2006.
+Since then, Altibase has been deployed to capture defective data in real time and alerte BISTel’s quality control personnel to take immediate action at the time of occurrence.
+As a result, the deployment now takes only three months: two months for application development and one month for performance tuning.

-- Precise product manufacturing processes enhanced quality and yield while decreasing scrap.
+- Precise product manufacturing processes have enhanced quality and yield while decreasing scrap.